marczuend/CapillaDiff/README.md

 ## Model Evaluation

-The `CapillaDiff/capilladiff/scripts/evaluate_model.sh` script is a bash script that takes the path to the pretrained checkpoint and the path to the real images for evaluation.
+The `CapillaDiff/capilladiff/scripts/evaluate_model.sh` script is a bash script that takes the path to the generated images, the path to the reference images, the path to the metadata CSV file for the reference images, and the path to the evaluation model.
 You should set the parameters described and documented in the `CapillaDiff/capilladiff/scripts/evaluate_model.sh` and run it as follow

 ```bash
 bash CapillaDiff/capilladiff/scripts/evaluate_model.sh